Is Your Kitchen Too Small? Then Give It Flair and Style!

 Some homeowners with small kitchens have the perfect compromise – by using both open shelves and cabinets with glass doors in their small kitchen.

-A modern and streamlined look is achieved with the open shelves, glass-front cabinets doors, and a backsplash of subway tiles in this smaller kitchen in a 4-bedroom, 3.5-bath European style country home plan (House Plan #168-1088).
+A modern and streamlined look is achieved with the open shelves, glass-front cabinets doors, and a backsplash of subway tiles in this smaller kitchen in a 4-bedroom, 3.5-bath European style country home (Plan #168-1088).
 There are touches of color in the displays on the shelves and behind the glass doors.
-The shelves and glass doors lend a touch of airiness to the kitchen space (also see below).
+The shelves and glass doors lend a touch of airiness to the kitchen space.
+(See below for more about glass doors.)

 Glass Cabinet Doors Work Better Than Solid Ones